-July 3–6: Engineers in Training - How do they build that?
-Our engineers in training will investigate how to design and build the tallest, strongest, most creative and efficient structures out of household materials.
+How do they build that?
+Our engineers-in-training will investigate how to design and build the tallest, strongest, most creative and efficient structures out of household materials.

-July 9–13: Making Sense of Your Senses – Explore the limits of our five senses and develop an understanding of how our senses of sight, hearing, taste, touch and smell affect our daily lives.
+Explore the limits of our five senses and develop an understanding in how our senses of sight, hearing, taste, touch and smell affect our daily lives.

-July 30–Aug.
-3: Going Green – As future champions of the Earth, these junior scientists are learning how their ecological footprint and that of the globe, can influence the atmosphere and all of the ecosystems within it.
+As future champions of the Earth, these junior scientists are learning how their ecological and global footprint can influence the atmosphere and all of the ecosystems within it.

-Aug.
-6–10: Out of this World (*FULL)– Reach for the stars?
-Not these young astronauts; for them the stars are only the beginning!
+Reach for the stars?
+Not these young astronauts, because for them the stars are only the beginning!
 Spend a week on a journey with Buzz Lightyear exploring infinity and beyond!

-Aug.
-13–17: Inside Me (*FULL) – Designed for aspiring young doctors, this camp examines how the human body works by incorporating fun, hands-on activities that delve into aspects of various body systems such as circulatory, respiratory and integumentary systems just to name a few.
+Designed for aspiring young doctors, this camp examines how the human body works by incorporating fun, hands-on activities that delve into aspects of various body systems such as circulatory, respiratory and integumentary systems, just to name a few.

-Aug.
-20–24: Junior Ecologist – This camp explores various ecosystems and how they are interconnected.
-Here, through interactive activities, our young scientists will come to understand the various relationships between species and why each plays an important role in the web of life.
+This camp explores various ecosystems and how they are interconnected.
+Through interactive activities, our young scientists will come to understand the various relationships between species and why each plays an important role in the web of life.